tud-amr/website/_paper_websites/topology-driven-mpc.md

       <p align="left">
       We successfully applied T-MPC++ to navigate in a lab environment among 5 pedestrians, comparing it against LMPCC (i.e., regular MPC) and comparing TCC-MPC++ against CC-MPC.
 While the order of planners was randomized, participants unanimously preferred T-MPC++ and TCC-MPC++ over LMPCC and CC-MPC. <br/><br/>

-      We observed that our method almost never became infeasible and that it did not get stuck in fast overtake behaviors which therefore led to safer robot motion.
+      While the baseline planner regularly could not find a feasible trajectory or gets stuck in fast dangerous overtaking behaviors, T-MPC++ did not show these behaviors, which led to safer robot motion.
       </p>
     </div>
   </div>